 Above: Everything in its place: the counter where lunch is prepared for staffers and customers,

-Above: The simple space features a polished concrete floor, refectory-like furniture.
+Above: The simple space features a polished concrete floor and refectory-like furniture.

-Above: Delicate glassware by Kazumi Tsuji (her work is available at Mjolk in Toronto).
+Above: Delicate glassware by Kazumi Tsuji (her work is available at Anzu in New York).

 Above: Tea is served in salt-fired pottery by UK ceramicist Steve Harrison.